asift91/Manual_Migration/option1.md

             sudo systemctl restart nginx
             sudo systemctl restart php$_PHPVER-fpm
             ```
+        - Stop the webservers.
+            -   Whenever a request comes to load balancer, it will be redirected to VMSS instances but not to the Controller Virtual Machine.
+                ```
+                sudo systemctl stop nginx
+                sudo systemctl stop php$_PHPVER-fpm
+                ```
 -   **Virtual Machine Scaleset**
     -   VMSS instances are assigned with Private IP and can be accessible only with the controller virtual machine which is associated with in the same Virtual Network.
     -   For connecting the VMSS instance with private IP, need to have gateway enabled.